What You'll Learn

 Tools for staying organized

-So Gross devised some practical tools to help her stay on track, including visual timers, planners and multiple alarm clocks.
-Because “there are so many small steps between waking up and walking out the door (getting up, showering, dressing, packing…),” she drew a flow chart that’s included in the book titled “How to Leave the Room.”
-It starts with the question: “Do you need a shower?”
+Once at Vassar, Zoe Gross devised some practical tools to help her stay on track, including visual timers, planners and multiple alarm clocks.
+Because “there are so many small steps between waking up and walking out the door (getting up, showering, dressing, packing…),” she drew a flow chart that starts with the question: “Do you need a shower?”

-“Those tricks only go so far,” she says now.
+“Those tricks only go so far,” she says.

 “Autistic students need a way to spend more time in school without it being prohibitively expensive to our families, as college already is for so many,” she says.
 “We need a way to work at a different pace and have that be all right.
 Ideally, many of us would benefit from having personal care aides at college, as a quadriplegic student might have.
 However, it’s going to be hard to get supports like these put into place because they cost institutions money.”